+Resolve Conflict Resolve Conflict :

-Resolve Conflict: Click to release the resources required to add QCL entry, incase conflict status for any QCL entry is 'yes'.
+Click to release the resources required to add QCL entry, in case the conflict status for any QCL entry is 'yes'.

 3-3.4 Detailed Statistics

 The section describes how to provide detailed traffic statistics for a specific switch port.
 Use the port select box to select which switch port details to display.